hengyuan-hu/bottom-up-attention-vqa/README.md

 to a projection based module.
-This new attention module is inspired by the paper "Modeling Relationships in Referential Expressions with Compositional Modular Networks" (https://arxiv.org/pdf/1611.09978.pdf).  but it is slightly more complicated than that (implemented in attention.NewAttention).
+This new attention module is inspired by the paper "Modeling Relationships in Referential Expressions with Compositional Modular Networks" (https://arxiv.org/pdf/1611.09978.pdf), but with some modifications (implemented in attention.NewAttention).
 With the help of this new attention, we boost the performance to ~63.67, surpassing the reported best result with no extra data and less computation cost.